navillanueva/pp-reentrancy-fix/README.md

 # Smart Contract Security - Reentrancy attack
-Practical example of the reentracy vulnerability and how to protect against it
+Reentracy vulnerability and how to protect against it

 ## Technology Stack & Dependencies